 Do you want to look at something beautiful that brings you joy?
 Do you want to eat something delicious?
 Do you want to own something more valuable than gold?
 That's how Psalm 19 describes God's standards about right and wrong.
 It has the very attractions that make us chase sin instead.
 Psalm 19 uses the language of temptation - this will bring you joy, it will refresh you, better than gold, sweeter than honey.

-He's using the words that are used to take us away from God's teaching, except he's using them of God's teachings.
+Psalm 19 uses the words that take us away from God's teaching, except he's using them of God's teachings.
 He's saying, "you leave God's ways because sin is attractive.
 Open your eyes.
-God's teachings are every bit as attractive, desirable, and enjoyable.
+God's teachings are genuinely attractive, desirable, and enjoyable.